smallbigie/YSCP1-Standard-2/README.md

 - Displays both the tip and the total bill (including the tip), with proper formatting (e.g., two decimal places and a dollar sign).

 ### This project is designed to help students demonstrate:
-- Good Programming Style: proper whitespace, naming conventions, use of constants and variables, and out formatting.
+- Good Programming Style: proper whitespace,
+- Naming conventions, use of constants and variables, and out formatting.
-- An understanding of the Software Development Lifecycle: requirements analysis, planning/design with pseudocode and UML diagram, implementation, testing, and release.
+- An understanding of the Software Development Lifecycle:
+   * requirements analysis,
+   * planning/design with pseudocode and UML diagram,
+   * implementation,
+   * testing,
+   * release.

 ## Files to Include:
 - tip_calculator.py - actual Python code